auth0/react-native-auth0/README.md

 </intent-filter>
 ```

-So if you have `samples.auth0.com` as your Auth0 domain you would have the following activity configuration:
+So if you have `samples.auth0.com` as your Auth0 domain you would have the following **MainActivity**  configuration:

 ```xml
 <activity